Xiphoseer/xiphoseer.github.com/_posts/2024-05-05-xml-normalization.md

 This has the benefit of collapsing the entire `rewardX` columns into a single `rewardCurrency` element in the case of this particular mission.

-This isn't really practical if the data storage is a set of CSV files, but once you start talking about columnar data storage, the distinction quickly disappears.
+It isn't really practical if the data storage is a set of CSV files, but once you start talking about columnar data storage, the distinction quickly disappears.
 Thus: